Sparrow

 Lisa Hildorf headshot

 Born at E.W.
-Sparrow Hospital, now University of Michigan Health-Sparrow Hospital Lansing, under extraordinary circumstances, Lisa Hildorf has a lifelong connection to the health system.
+Sparrow Hospital, now University of Michigan Health-Sparrow Lansing, under extraordinary circumstances, Lisa Hildorf has a lifelong connection to the health system.

 “I’m an adopted child, so there really wasn’t a record of my birth.
 But my notes from my parents’ diaries tell me that I was born at UM Health-Sparrow,” Lisa shared.
 “Immediately after my birth-mother had me, UM Health-Sparrow played a critical role in connecting me to my family at the last minute.
 Decades ago, they made the calls that would change the path of my entire future.
 It’s a unique little element about a place I’m still connected to today.”